How a budding entrepreneur convinced Tim Cook to be his first investor

 “His concern was how much water we used.
 We’d gone from an 85% water savings to 80% savings [versus a typical showerhead],” says Winter.
 “I learned later, he was interested because he’s passionate from an environmental level—he was always pushing us to use less water—but we had to use a little more to make the experience good.”

 Chest puffed, Winter explained that he was making headway into funding his company, and his pitch deck was getting passed to a major investment firm that week.
-At this moment, Winter and Andonaegui had been floating development on their personal credit cards, and they didn’t even have a corporate bank account yet.
+At this moment, Winter and Gomez Andonaegui had been floating development on their personal credit cards, and they didn’t even have a corporate bank account yet.
 Cook’s response to the news—as a man who isn’t known for any large public investment portfolio—shocked Winter.

 “He was like, ‘Whoa whoa, wait.
 You want to be careful in raising money.
 There are a lot of people in it for a quick buck, all they care about is ROI,'” recalls Winter. “‘You want people who invest in you because they believe in you, and believe in the product, and let you do your thing,'”